 Istomin had already been close to another outstanding publisher, Doubleday’s editor-in-chief Kenneth McCormick.
 Capable of both faithfully retaining great writers and discovering new talents, McCormick had published the three best-selling books in America.
 He had also attracted prominent figures such as Presidents Truman and Eisenhower.
 McCormick perceived that, in addition to the spectacular rise of his career, Istomin’s rich personality would give substance to a very exciting book.
-As it was inconceivable for Istomin to write his own autobiography as he was continuously on tour, McCormick had the idea of providing him with a dictaphone.
+As it was inconceivable that Istomin write his own autobiography since he was continuously on tour, McCormick decided to provide him with a dictaphone.
 Istomin’s accounts would be transcribed and then edited by a writer, probably by Irving Stone who had written some very successful biographical novels, notably on Van Gogh and Michelangelo.
 Istomin was very reluctant, believing that at the age of 32 he was far too young to publish an autobiography.
-McCormick insisted and Istomin promised to try, but too busy with travel and concerts and annoyed by the manipulating the tapes, he finally gave up.
+McCormick insisted and Istomin promised to try, but too busy with travel and concerts and annoyed by having to manipulate the tapes, he finally gave up.
 McCormick tried a second time in 1970.
 He wanted to report the unprecedented challenge that Istomin and his friends Stern and Rose had taken up for Beethoven’s bicentennial: to perform his complete chamber music with piano in a series of eight concerts.
-All the ingredients of an engaging book were there: the musical achievement, the most beloved composer of all classical music, the spectacular clash of egos between the members of the Trio, the varied human and political context (from Buenos Aires to New York, through Brazil, Puerto Rico, Israel, Switzerland, Paris and London), as well as the many homorous anecdotes… Once again Istomin had to record onto a tape machine – and yet again it proved to be too complicated, even with the help of his page turner, Thornton Trapp.
+All the ingredients of an engaging book were there: the musical achievement, the most beloved composer of all classical music, the spectacular clash of egos between the members of the Trio, the varied human and political context (from Buenos Aires to New York, through Brazil, Puerto Rico, Israel, Switzerland, Paris and London), as well as the many humorous anecdotes.
+Once again, Istomin was forced to record onto a tape machine – and yet again it proved to be too complicated, even with the help of his page turner, Thornton Trapp.

 The adventure with Jovanovich was something completely different.
-Jovanovich had in common with McCormick his ultra-fast ascent, but the two men were of very different temperaments.
+One thing which Jovanovich had in common with McCormick was his ultra-fast ascent, but the two men were of quite different temperaments.
 Jovanovich, born in 1920 to a Montenegrin father who worked in the coal mines, and a Polish mother, arrived at school without speaking a word of English.
 He was able to enter the University of Colorado and received a scholarship to study English and American literature at Harvard.
 His studies were interrupted by the war, which he carried out as an officer in the Navy.
-He then married and could not return to his university studies due to lack of money.
+He subsequently married, but due to a lack of funds, was unable to return to his university studies.
 He was hired by Harcourt & Brace as a textbook salesman.
 Seven years later, he became the company’s president.
 He increased the turnover of the modest publishing house from eight million dollars in 1954 to one billion three hundred million in 1990. .

 A non-conformist who was fiercely independent and openly provocative, Jovanovich disrupted the quiet habits of the publishing world with his revolutionary ideas and competitive spirit.
 According to Rubin Pfeffer’s colorful phrase, quoted in the obituary of the New York Times, ”He stuck to his guns and did not jump on any bandwagon.”
 In 1970, he added his name to Harcourt and Brace, thus changing the company’s logo to HBJ.
 This ambition did not prevent Jovanovich from being deeply attached to the ideals of culture and education.
 Passionate about editing, he remained the personal editor of Hannah Arendt, Mary McCarthy and Diana Trilling despite his many occupations, as well as finding the time to write several books himself.
 Although extremely authoritarian, Jovanovich was also capable of trust.
 In 1961, he welcomed Kurt and Helen Wolff, whom Istomin had known in Busch’s circle, to HBJ and let them create a very prestigious publishing house under their own name, which would include renowned authors such as Günter Grass, Umberto Eco and Italo Calvino. .